alfardil/hiyaChallenge/README.md

 ![Process Diagram](./process.png)

 After listening to the decoded audio file, I simply enter the answer as a `POST` json body to `http://localhost:3000/response` and then get a `Success` event.

+## To run:

+First run the node server `node ws_client.mjs`

+Then once the web socket has finished relaying the chunks, run `python3 decode_audio.py`.